-A cordless drill makes an essential HVAC tool for its portability, power, and versatility.
+A cordless drill represents an essential HVAC tool for its portability, power, and versatility.
 Equip your technicians with a drill of at least 18 volts and do not forget a set of bits, including Phillips, hex, hole saws, and arbors.
 Keep at least two batteries on hand to help ensure that your technician’s drill can last the entire day without needing a charge.

 Screwdrivers with Insulated Handles

 Equip your HVAC technician with an arsenal of screwdrivers to prepare them for any HVAC situation.
 Your set should include a variety of Phillips, flat head, and hex screwdrivers in different sizes to accommodate the different screws and bolts used in HVAC systems.
 In many cases, a heavy-duty screw driver can serve multiple uses, including prying apart venting.
-Make sure to also find screwdrivers that have insulated handles, so as to prevent the risk of electrical shock.
+Make sure to find screwdrivers that have insulated handles, so as to prevent the risk of electrical shock.